In a new one-woman play, Maddie Corman explores the inconceivable revelation about her husband and how she pulled herself and her family through.

 There are times in a marriage—caring for sleepless newborns, say—when we yearn for more “couple time.”
 Mary Kay Jordan Fleming assures us that retirement is not one of those times.

 Yes, her husband is 16 years younger.
 And a musician.
 But that doesn’t mean their marriage is what you think.
 Listen up as Nina Malkin busts some major myths about love with a younger man.

 Was it his fault?
 Hers?
 Both?
 Neither?
-One woman navigates the hard path ahead as 29 years of coupledom unravel and finds a strange silver lining.
+She navigates the hard path ahead as 29 years of coupledom unravel—and finds a strange silver lining.